Tr0sh55/WFC/README.md

 ## Requirements

 - Unity 2019.4 LTS or newer recommended for compatibility.
-- Basic understanding of Unity's GameObjects, Prefabs, and Coroutine system.
+- Basic understanding of Unity's GameObjects and Prefabs